ClementNerma/Rave/docs/master.md

 }
 ```

 This works fine.
-We can now check if we got a value or a "none":
+We can now check if we got a value (which is called a _concrete_ value) or a "none" (which is called an _empty_ value):

 ```rave
 val point: ?Point = getNilPoints([]);